Home > Guides > Best acoustic guitar microphones: Capture that perfect tone

 Best acoustic guitar microphone/pickup system: LR Baggs Anthem Tru-Mic

-LR Baggs Anthem Tru-Mic Acoustic Microphone Piezo Pickup System
+LR Baggs Anthem Tru-Mic Acoustic Microphone Piezo Pickup System with pickup and control system

 Best acoustic guitar microphone/pickup system